imagej/napari-imagej/doc/Configuration.rst

 *enable ImageJ GUI if possible*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This checkbox tells napari-imagej whether to make the ImageJ GUI avaiable.
+This checkbox tells napari-imagej whether to make the ImageJ GUI available.
 If unchecked, ImageJ2 will be run headlessly, disabling the ImageJ UI and making original ImageJ functionality unavailable.

 By default, the imagej gui will be available whenever possible, however the ImageJ GUI **is unavailable on MacOS**.
 Therefore, on MacOS, napari-imagej will behave as if this setting is always ``False``.